 The source data that you upload into a project.
 Typically, input datasets contain non-transactional data that is stored in flat, delimited data formats such as CSV (comma-separated value).
 Transactional data in JSON format can also be uploaded to Tamr Core (current support for this format is through an API).

 Jaccard Similarity Index

 The metric for text values that machine learning models use to determine the similarity between two records.
 Jaccard similarity scales better to longer values but tends to miss some pairs.
 Recall for Jaccard similarity is tunable, but is not perfect initially.
 The other similarity functions are guaranteed to have perfect recall (with respect to the blocking model), but Jaccard similarity does not grow exponentially with the number of tokens.
 See Tokenizers and Similarity Functions.

 An action taken by an expert to train a supervised learning system.
 For example, in a categorization project reviewers who assign records to the nodes in a taxonomy are labeling the records.
-In a mastering project, identifying a record pair as Match or No Match labels that record pair.
+In a mastering project, identifying a pair as Match or No Match labels that pair.

 A leaf node (or leaf category) in a hierarchical taxonomy is the most specific and has no children.